Theskrtnerd/Theskrtnerd/README.md

 # Hello, I'm Bach Tran 👋

 I'm a first-year student passionate about MedTech.
-Check out my blog for more of my work.
+Check out my website for more of my work.

 ## 🔧 Technologies & Tools